branransom/chess-ai/README.md

 python3 -m PyInstaller main.py
 ```

+## Debugging

+Debugging the decision tree is difficult, especially at greater depths.
+The engine seems to make good decisions for a while, and then out of nowhere, it sacrifices a piece for no reason.
+I need to create a way to visualize the decision making process for specific moves...

 ## Running on lichess

 This project provides a bridge between a chess bot and lichess: https://github.com/ShailChoksi/lichess-bot